The fifth installment of the Settling Scores

 ADDENDUM 28 November 2017

 Then again, the seven-part scoring of the final chorale of BWV 70 more than amply demonstrates Bach’s ability to write integrated-yet-disposable lines.
-Then again, there were some small alterations to the inner parts when this harmonization was included as a four-part chorale as no. 347 of the Breitkopf edition of Bach's chorales (1784-1787).
+Even so, there were some small alterations to the inner parts when this harmonization was included as a four-part chorale as no. 347 of the Breitkopf edition of Bach's chorales (1784-1787).
 See NBA Ser.
 III, Bd.
 2, Teil 2, where this chorale appears on p.
 200.